pmpreis/productbrain/index.md

 ## Disclaimer 📢

-This knowledge base is a curated resource that synthesizes knowledge from industry-leading books, articles, and thought leaders in product management, including:
+This knowledge base is a curated resource that synthesizes insights from industry-leading books, articles, and thought leaders in product management, including:

 - **Books**: *Inspired* by Marty Cagan, *Continuous Discovery Habits* by Teresa Torres, *The Lean Product Playbook* by Dan Olsen, *Product-Led Growth* by Wes Bush, and *Escaping the Build Trap* by Melissa Perri.
 - **Thought Leaders**: Contributions from product experts such as Teresa Torres, Marty Cagan, John Cutler, and Lenny Rachitsky, as well as insights from John Cutler’s PDF on bets, success metrics, and roadmapping.